TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SymfonyExpressionLanguage/Index.rst

    }

 The first argument :php:`$existingVariables` always provides all registered variables to the function.
-All further arguments need to be provided by TypoScript.
+All further arguments need to be provided by `TypoScript`:pn:.
 The above example could look like:

 .. code-block:: typoscript